Haaroon/haaroon.github.io/index.md

 the [EU 2020 project](https://ec.europa.eu/programmes/horizon2020/).
 I am also apart of the [Initiative for Cryptocurrencies and Contracts (IC3)](http://www.initc3.org/).

-I am a Computer Science PhD student in UCL (University College London) , supervised by Dr Sarah Meiklejohn and Professor Jens Groth and supported by EU 2020 Horizon project.

 My history is as follows,
 I completed a [Masters of Philosophy (MPhil)](https://en.wikipedia.org/wiki/Master_of_Philosophy) in [Advanced Computer Science](https://www.cl.cam.ac.uk/admissions/acs/) at the